Another Recession Is Coming. How Should You Prepare?

 What is a recession?

 A recession is a significant decline in economic activity across the economy, usually measured in terms of Gross Domestic Product (called GDP, or the total value of goods and services produced within a country).
-In everyday language, though, a recession is a simply period of time when the economy isn't doing well.
+In everyday language, though, a recession is simply an extended period of time when the economy isn't doing well.
 Businesses make less money, people might lose their jobs, and it's harder for everyone to afford things they need.
-It's like a tough financial time for a whole bunch of people, companies, the country, or the whole world – all at once.
+It's basically a tough financial time for a whole bunch of people, companies, the country, or the whole world – all at once.

 How common are recessions?

-While none of us know when the next one will happen, it's been about 14 years since the last recession ended.
-The odds are not in our favor.
 Regardless of when it happens, though, we can be confident that another recession will happen.
 Live long enough and you are likely to see many more recessions in your lifetime.

 What can you do now to prepare?